Vbolwerk/Public-projects/README.md

 # Public-projects
-Public projects I have worked, as part of my learning experience.
+Public projects I have worked on, as part of my learning experience.